mcrosson/accessible.tips/content/faq/contributing.md

 {{< back_to_top >}}

 When editing an exiting post, we require you update the `lastMod` date in the front matter of all content pages.
 The date you use here should match the date used on the `Changelog` entry.
 See [Changelog Entries]({{< ref "#changelog-entries" >}}) for more info on `Changelog` dates.

 {{< end_section >}}

-## Changelog Entries
-{{< back_to_top >}}

-This site uses GitHub for tracking the changes to the content used to generate the site.
-Please consider GitHub the source of truth for the data contained on this website.

-However, that does *not* do our readers any good and we require all content pages have a `Changelog` section at the top.
-We require at least an entry for `Initial creation` as well.

-If you are editing an existing page, we require that you add a dated entry with a summary of the changes made.

-If you are not sure what date to use, please use the first date you worked on the changes you plan to submit for inclusion on the website.

-Programmers take note: this can be a copy/paste of your git commit.
-However, this assumes you write meaningful commit messages.
-Which you do, right?

-{{< end_section >}}